charliecalvert/CloudNotes/Assignments/Passport.md

 }
 ```

-##Passport Code
+## Generic Code

 There is quite a bit of set up code needed to get Passport up and running.
-I ended up putting the code shared by both the Google and Facebook strategies in **index.js**.
+Some of that code can be used by both the Google and Facebook strategies.
+This is generic code that you can use if you are logging the user into either Facebook or Google.
+It can likely be used with other Passport strategies as well.
+I put code the code can be used by multiple strategies in **index.js**.
 I then create separate modules for the Google and Facebook specific code.

-So, in the intest of expediency, set index.js to look like this:
+Here is the code that can be used by both the Google and Facebook Passport strategies.:

 ```javascript
 var express = require('express');